apiflask/apiflask/docs/comparison.md

 # Comparison and Motivations

-APIFlask starts as a fork of APIFairy (which share similar APIs with flask-smorest) and is inspired by FastAPI.
+APIFlask starts as a fork of APIFairy (which share similar APIs with flask-smorest) and is inspired by flask-smorest and FastAPI.
 So, what are the differences between APIFlask and APIFairy/flask-smorest/FastAPI?

 In a word, I try to provide an elegant (act as a framework, no need to instantiate additional extension object) and simple (more automation support for OpenAPI/API documentation) solution for creating web APIs with Flask.
 Here is a summary of the differences between APIFlask and similar projects.

 ## APIFlask vs APIFairy/flask-smorest